jayeshpansheriya/image_picker_type/README.md

-# flutter_image_picker plugin for Flutter
+# image_picker_type plugin for Flutter

-A Flutter plugin for iOS and Android for picking images from the image library, and taking new pictures with the camera.
+A Flutter plugin for iOS and Android for picking images from the image library, and taking new pictures with the camera or galary and crop it.

 ## Installation